stjudecloud/docs/docs/guides/data/creating-a-cloud-app.md

-!!! note
-    This section of the documentation is currently under construction.
-If your question is not answered here, please [contact us](https://stjude.cloud/contact)!

-# Creating an Application
+# Creating a a Cloud Application

 This guide will take you through the process of writing an application for working with and manipulating the St. Jude data you've requested.
-By creating your own application, you will be able to import packages and tools from various sources, as well as any tool or application you might have written yourself.
+By creating your own application, you will be able to wrap genomic tools and packages from external sources, as well as any tool or application you might have written yourself.

 ## Overview

-Writing your own application will allow you to import custom tools to manipulate any data that you have previously requested.
+Writing your own application will allow you to wrap custom tools to manipulate any data that you have previously requested.
 When you run your application, the request gets sent to a virtualized Linux container (Ubuntu 14.04 or 16.04) where any dependencies are installed and where your script will be run.
 Any tools or packages that you include (either through the included package managers, or bundled together in your project) will be available locally on the virtual Linux machine.

-In this tutorial, we will be importing [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), a quality control tool for raw sequence data, into our application.
+In this tutorial, we will be wrapping the [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), a quality control tool for raw sequence data, into our application.
 This will allow us to run FastQC on any of the St. Jude next generation sequencing data in the cloud.
-For more about FastQC, refer to the [FastQC documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).
+For specific information about how FastQC works, please refer to the [FastQC documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

 ## Requesting Data